RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Background and Related Work

-\cref{algo:merged} depicts the pseudo-code of \sys.
-In the following discussion, when we say replica $p_i$ delivers a block $B$ from replica $p_j$, we imply that replica $p_i$ delivers $B$ and the causal history of $B$.

-\textbf{Synchronous mode}: The synchronous mode of \sys is a leader-based consensus algorithm, as depicted in figure \ref{fig:consensus-regular}.
-The synchronous mode leader $L_v$ for each view\footnote{the synchronous mode leader for view $v$ ($L_v$) and the leader from the common-coin-flip($v$) are different} $v$ is predetermined and known to all replicas on bootstrap.

-The synchronous mode begins either at the very start of the replicated log or after an asynchronous mode has ended, i.e. upon receiving a majority of <new-view> messages.
-Upon collecting a sufficient number of client commands, as permitted by the maximum batch size (see line \ref{S:line:44}), the leader replica forms a new block $B$, that extends the $block_{high}$.
-The leader then broadcasts a <propose> message for the block $B$ containing a rank $(v,r)$ and the reference of the last committed block $block_{commit}$ (line~\ref{S:line:18}).

-Each replica $p_i$ delivers the <propose, B,$block_c$> message, if the rank of $B$ is greater than the rank of $p_i$ and if $p_i$ is in the synchronous mode of operation (see line~\ref{S:line:20}).
-If these two conditions are met, then $p_i$ commits the block $block_c$ ($block_c$ has a lower rank than B) (see line~\ref{S:line:24}) and sends $p_i$'s <vote> for $B$ to the leader replica (see line \ref{S:line:25}).
-Upon receiving $n-f$ <vote> messages for $B$ (see line \ref{S:line:9}), the leader replica commits $B$ (and the causal history).
+We consider a system with $n$ replicas.
+Up to $f$ (where $n >$ message, if the rank of $B$ is greater than the rank of $p_i$ and if $p_i$ is in the synchronous mode of operation.
+If these two conditions are met, then $p_i$ first updates its $block_{high}$, $v_{cur}$, $r_{cur}$ (see line 6--7 of~\Cref{fig:racs_algo}) and then commits the block $block_c$ (see line 8 of~\Cref{fig:racs_algo}). $p_i$ then sends $p_i$'s $<$\textit{vote}$>$ for $B$ to $L_{vcur}$ (see line 9 of~\Cref{fig:racs_algo}).

+Upon receiving $n/2+1$ $<$\textit{vote}$>$ messages for $B$ (see line 1 of~\Cref{fig:racs_algo}), the leader replica commits $B$ (and the causal history).
+As long as the synchronous mode leader $L_{vcur}$ is responsive, the synchronous mode will continue, committing a new block in one network round trip.

-Each replica has a timeout clock which is reset whenever the replica receives a new <propose> message (line~\ref{S:line:34}).
-If the timeout expires (line~\ref{S:line:27}), however, they will broadcast a <timeout> message containing the $block_{high}$ (see line~\ref{S:line:28}).
+Each replica has a timeout clock which is reset whenever the replica receives a new $<$\textit{propose}$>$ message (see line 5 of~\Cref{fig:racs_algo}).
+If the timeout expires (see line 11 of~\Cref{fig:racs_algo}), however, they will broadcast a $<$\textit{timeout}$>$ message containing the $block_{high}$.

-\textbf{Asynchronous mode}: Upon receiving $n-f$ <timeout> messages, \sys enters the asynchronous mode of operation as depicted in figure \ref{fig:consensus-fallback} (see line \ref{A:line:1}).
-In the asynchronous mode, all replicas act as leaders, concurrently.
-Each replica takes the highest $block_{high}$ they are aware of, forms a level $1$ asynchronous block $B_{f1}$ with a monotonically increasing rank compared to the highest $block_{high}$ it received and sends a <propose-async> message (line~\ref{A:line:1}-\ref{A:line:7}).
+\textbf{Fallback mode}: The number of blocks proposed during the fallback mode is a tunable parameter that we explain in~\Cref{subsec:tuningfallback}.
+For simplicity of illustration, we use 2 fallback blocks per view in the following description.
+Upon receiving $n/2+1$ $<$\textit{timeout}$>$ messages, \sys enters the fallback mode of operation.
+In the fallback mode, all replicas act as leaders.
+Each replica takes the highest $block_{high}$ they are aware of, forms a level $1$ fallback block $B$ with a monotonically increasing rank compared to the highest $block_{high}$ it received and sends a $<$\textit{propose-async}$>$ message (see line 12--16 of~\Cref{fig:racs_algo}).